Youssefmadani/OIG-Lab/step2.md

-# Okta Identity Governance - Access Requests
+# Okta Identity Governance - Access Requests (prepwork)

 ## Assigning the Access Request application to all users